-John Wilson returns with another run of the series in which he talks to leading performers and songwriters about the album that made them or changed them.
-Recorded in front of a live audience at the BBC's iconic Maida Vale Studios.
-Each edition includes two episodes, with John initially quizzing the artist about the album in question, and then, in the B-side, the audience puts the questions.
-Both editions feature exclusive live performances.
+John Wilson talks to leading performers and songwriters about the album that made them or changed them.
+Recorded in front of a live audience at the BBC's iconic Maida Vale Studios., each edition includes two episodes, with John initially quizzing the artist about the album in question, and then, in the B-side, the audience puts the questions.
+Both episodes feature exclusive live performances.

 A-side: The Good, The Bad & The Queen.

 Modern-day supergroup, Damon Albarn, Paul Simonon, Tony Allen and Simon Tong talk to John Wilson about their acclaimed debut album "The Good, The Bad & The Queen."

 Released in 2007, the album brought together Blur’s front-man, the bassist from The Clash, the Afrobeat pioneer who was also Fela Kuti’s drummer, and former guitarist from the Verve who co-created The Magnetic North.
 Described by Damon Albarn as “a song cycle that's also a mystery play about London”, the record was voted the Best Album of 2007 by the Observer Music Magazine and it includes the singles Herculean, Kingdom of Doom and Green Fields.